tldr-pages/tldr/pages/linux/du.md

 `du -sh {{file/directory}}`

-- List file sizes of a directory and any subdirectories in KB/MB:
+- List file sizes of a directory and any subdirectories in KB:

 `du -k {{file/directory}}`

+- List file sizes of a directory and any subdirectories in MB:

 `du -m {{file/directory}}`

 - Get recursively, individual file/folder sizes in human readable form: